validmeasures/validmeasures.github.io/_posts/2014-03-05-cmam-coverage-in-northern-nigeria.md

 This age profile indicates that the sample of SAM cases found during the coverage survey was what expected.
 SAM was expected to be more prevalent in the younger age group of children between 6 to 24 months, as they are the most susceptible to various known causal factors of malnutrition.

 Regarding the MUAC, except for Kano, Gombe, Jigawa and Yobe states, the medians of uncovered cases found of others states are less than 110 mm indicating a high risk of mortality.
 This gives information about time of the SAM cases spent in the community without being identified by active case finding of volunteers.
-As the median was less than 110mm, (not close to 115 mm)  these showed that SAM cases have spent more time in community without being detected by volunteers, therefore in recommendation much effort should be done to catch  SAM cases very early and to recruit them into  the program for these states.
+As the median was less than 110 mm, (not close to 115 mm)  these showed that SAM cases have spent more time in community without being detected by volunteers, therefore in recommendation much effort should be done to catch  SAM cases very early and to recruit them into  the program for these states.
 Annex 9 presents the histogram of age of all cases and the histogram of MUAC of uncovered cases.

 Furthermore it should be noted that of the total of 5947 cases of severe acute malnutrition, 237 cases had oedema or 4.5%.
 [Table 5](#TAB5) presents the number of oedema cases found for each state and their degree.